 GAC Corporate Academy (GCA) is the ISO-certified corporate learning organisation of the GAC Group.
 Commencing operation in February 2007, it operates as a semi-autonomous business unit as part of GAC Corporate Headquarters based in Dubai, United Arab Emirates.

 GCA was a direct response to GAC’s successful Vision X – Global Reach strategy in 2002, which identified the desire to invest in human resource development at all organisational levels.
 It also played an essential role in supporting the succeeding vision and strategy of the Group: Vision Y – Global Values in 2008, Vision Z – Global Performance in 2013, and Delta 21 in 2017, which identified GAC’s need to ensure it is structurally and operationally fit to meet the challenges of the 21st century.

 The latest strategy that has come into effect in 2024, Aurora 21, primarily focuses on harnessing and releasing our companies’ entrepreneurial spirit and seeking expansion opportunities.
 The wide range of the Academy’s business performance, operations, commercial and personal and professional development programmes are directly aligned to this current GAC Group strategy.
 Courses are available to all personnel throughout the GAC Group, partners and network agents.
 GCA courses are offered using state-of-the-art eLearning technology, workshops and highly effective work-based learning processes, incorporating the Group’s overall strategy of promoting GAC-to-GAC communication.

-GAC personnel has the opportunity to select a range of core and job-specific courses.
-The GAC Group encourages all personnel to embrace professional development and to learn through the acquisition of new knowledge, skills and abilities that build upon an individual’s strengths.
+GAC personnel can select a range of core and job-specific courses.
+The GAC Group encourages all personnel to embrace professional development and to learn by acquiring new knowledge, skills, and abilities that build upon an individual’s strengths.

 View the website FAQ for answers to some of our most common questions.